cottonlove/CoT-SEP/GSM8K/COT-SEP(TripleStar).md

-# Full prompt for TripleSkip used in our experiments on the GSM8K Arithmetic Reasoning Benchmark
+# Full prompt for TripleStar used in our experiments on the GSM8K Arithmetic Reasoning Benchmark

 | Q & A                                                                                                                         |
 | ----------------------------------------------------------------------------------------------------------------------------- |